vkocubinsky/SublimeTableEditor/README.md

 ### Override Table Border Style

-Table Border Style is a part of Table Syntax and usually we should not need change this.
+Table Border Style is a part of Table Syntax and usually we should not change this.
 But if you like you can override table border style.
 Table editor supports next table border styles:

 * simple: *|---|---|*
 * emacs: org mode *|---+---|*